CalebClauson/text-rpg/README.md

 Examples include:

 - `gui.py` for interface behavior
-- `combat.py` for battle flow and combat logic
+- `systems/combat.py` for battle flow and combat logic
+- `systems/enemy.py` for enemy behavior and stats
+- `systems/status_effects.py` for status effect handling
 - `player.py` for player data and progression
-- `enemy.py` for enemy behavior and stats
 - `save_load.py` for save and load handling
-- `story.py` for encounter and story related flow

 ## What I Learned